 - You may select up to three hunt units when applying for a cougar limited-entry permit.
-Your hunt unit choices must be listed in order of preference. - You cannot apply for both a cougar limited-entry permit and a bonus point.
-Group applications are not accepted.
-If you are unsuccessful in the limitedentry hunt drawing, you may still be able to hunt a cougar during the 2019-2020 season.
-See page 18 for more information about harvest-objective and cougar-control permits.
+Your hunt unit choices must be listed in order of preference. - You cannot apply for both a permit and a bonus point. - Group applications are not accepted.

+If you are unsuccessful in the limited-entry hunt drawing, you may still be able to hunt a cougar during the 2021-2022 season.
+See page 18 for more information about Utah's harvest-objective and spot-and-stalk permits.

-When you submit your application, you'll be charged a nonrefundable \$10 application fee.
+The application fee is \$10 for residents and \$15 for nonresidents.
 If you purchase your hunting or combination license during the application process, you'll also be charged a license fee.
 Permit fees will be charged after the drawing, if you are successful.

-You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through December 2019.
+You can use American Express, Discover, MasterCard and VISA credit or debit cards as payment, and they must be valid through December 2021.